El Mundo · White Paper

 (1) active is an attribute derived from the Cabildo, not a stored flag.
 Whether a given Plan de Cuentas version is currently active is computed by walking the Cabildo for registration and deactivation entries pertaining to that version.
 There is no active column on the Plan de Cuentas table, no flag elsewhere.
 The Cabildo is the sole source of truth.

 (2) At most one version of a lineage may be active at any time.
-Within a lineage — say, the production-volume aggregation methodology for Pueblo de Houston's frac-completions tenants — the active set has cardinality 0 or 1.
+Within a lineage, say the methodology for production-volume aggregation for Pueblo de Houston's frac and completions tenants, the active set has cardinality 0 or 1.
 Never 2.

 (3) Supersession and deactivation are decoupled events but must occur atomically when a successor is registered.
-A new Plan de Cuentas version that supersedes a predecessor is registered in one Cabildo entry (kind plan_de_cuentas_supersession) whose effect is compound: register-and-activate the new version and deactivate the predecessor.
+A new Plan de Cuentas version that supersedes a predecessor is registered in one Cabildo entry, of kind plan_de_cuentas_supersession, whose effect is compound: register-and-activate the new version and deactivate the predecessor.
 There is no intermediate state in which both are active; the atomicity is what enforces rule 2.

-(4) Soft-delete is a derived predicate, not a stored state.
+(4) Soft deletion is a derived predicate, not a stored state.
 A version is "soft-deleted" if and only if it is inactive and every version in its lineage is inactive.
 The condition is computed from the Cabildo, never stored.
-Append-only is preserved: dormant Asientos remain queryable for audit under the methodology in force when sealed; the lineage simply stops accepting new Cierres.
+The discipline that only appends is preserved: dormant Asientos remain queryable for audit under the methodology in force when sealed; the lineage simply stops accepting new Cierres.

 (5) Rollback is re-registration, not reactivation.
 A superseded version cannot be reactivated.
 To return to v1's rules after v2 has been in force, register a new v3 whose computation rules mirror v1's, atomically deactivating v2.
-The old v1 track stays (inactive, superseded by v2); a fresh v3 track begins.
-The Cabildo records a deliberate choice with its own version stamp — not a silent reversion that pretends v2 didn't happen.
+The old v1 track stays, inactive and superseded by v2; a fresh v3 track begins.
+The Cabildo records a deliberate choice with its own version stamp, not a silent reversion that pretends v2 didn't happen.

 The four-cell state matrix has three legitimate cells and one forbidden cell: